MengjiaoH/ospray-module-tubes/README.md

 "Tubes" are basically a wide generalization of ospray's "StreamLines" geometry type.
-Whereas ospray's original stream lines only support a fixed radius for all control points, "tubes" allow a per-node radius, as well as Y-forks within the tubes.
+Whereas ospray's original stream lines only support a fixed radius for all control points, "tubes" allow a per-node radius, bifurcations and correct transparency.

 Compile with OSPRay
 -------------------